tpapp/PkgSkeleton.jl/README.md

 See `?PkgSkeleton.generate` for details.

+### “Updating” existing packages

+Best practices and recommended setups change with time.
+The recommended workflow for updating *existing* packages using templates from this package is the following.

+1. Make sure that this package is of the latest version, eg with `pkg> up`.

+2. Make sure that *everything* is committed in version control.
+This is very important: when files are overwritten, work may be lost.

+3. Run either
+    ```julia
+    PkgSkeleton.generate("/path/to/pkg"; skip_existing_dir = false)
+    ```
+    or
+    ```julia
+    PkgSkeleton.generate("/path/to/pkg"; skip_existing_dir = false, skip_existing_files = true)
+    ```
+Only the second one will update existing files.

+4. Use your favorite git interface for reviewing the change.
+Pick and commit what you like, reset the rest.

 ## Prerequisites

 For the default template, you need to set the `git` configuration variables `user.name`, `user.email`, and `github.user`.